firemodels/bot/Bundlebot/README.md

 #### Linux and Macintosh bundles

-Linux (spark at NIST) and Macintosh (excess at NIST) bundles are built using the firebot account.
+Linux (spark at NIST) and Macintosh (wildfire at NIST) bundles are built using the firebot account.

    1. Switch to the firebot account using `sudo su - firebot` .
    2. cd to the `FireModels_bundle/bot/Bundlebot/release` directory